nile649/python_package-Gdrive/README.md

-Method is Depreicated by Google
+Method is no longer supported by Google

 # Test